 This homemade cream cheese frosting is one of my favorites!
 It’s seriously so easy to make and takes less than 5 ingredients!
 The consistency is perfectly smooth, fluffy and creamy, while the taste is rich and decadent.

 I love that this recipe is so easy to adapt to your own taste.
 Just add more powdered sugar if you prefer a sweeter and thicker frosting or add more milk for a dripper cream cheese glaze.
 Or even add in your favorite flavorings like cocoa, lemon or orange.
-Plus it’s perfect for decorating!
-You can add in any color you desire.

 Have leftovers?
 Spread on top of a graham cracker or over a strawberry with a few graham cracker crumbs.
 SO yummy and one of my favorite childhood snacks.